DevPrasadX/ContainerStowageAlgorithm/README.md

 To aid our research we visited the PSA BMCT terminal where we had a first hand glimpse on port operations and got an insight on the current scenario regarding handling of containers.
 We did an in-depth study of the method of clusterization and the softwares used along with their limitations
 -------------------------------------------------------------------------------------------------------------------
-ROADBLOCKS:
+ROADBLOCKS

 Practical constraints pertaining to stowage of containers on sea port terminals include:
 Sudden change in the arrival time of containers on port Change in berthing schedule of vessels
 Concentrated movements of ITVs on the terminal leading to traffic